Minnesota veteran killed while on vacation in Mexico

 "We have no answers to our questions.
 We don't know what happened whatsoever," Igor said.

-Artem Moskovkin moved to America from Russia in 1996 with his 5 brothers and 1 sister and became a U-S citizen, then spent 5 years in the U.S. Army.
+Artem Moskovkin moved to America from Russia in 1996 with his five brothers and one sister, became a U.S. citizen, then spent five years in the U.S. Army.

 He survived a tour in the Iraq War, only to die while on vacation in Mexico.

-A GoFundMe created Saturday to help with Moskovkin's medical expenses stated that he was experiencing internal bleeding and needed emergency surgery.
+The GoFundMe created to help with Moskovkin's medical expenses stated that he was experiencing internal bleeding and needed emergency surgery.
 On Sunday, the page was updated as a "funeral fund."

-Igor tells me there's evidence that Artem took a late-night walk on the beach - because some of his clothing was there.
+Igor tells KARE 11 there's evidence that Artem took a late-night walk on the beach - because some of his clothing was there.
 But they have no idea who he was with, or who he ran into.

 Sergey said police will have an autopsy done, and the family is hopeful the resort has surveillance video that can help them solve what happened.